mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

          Don't mix the active frame up with the current selection!

 **E. Layer Menu --** A small menu for manipulating animation layers.
-You can create new layers, add or remove existing ones, and you can set 'Show in Timeline' here to pin the active layer to the Timeline.
-(This menu also shows up when right-clicking on layers inside of the Layer List.)
+You can create new layers, remove existing ones, as well as pin or unpin the active layer.
+(This menu also shows up when right-clicking on layer headers inside of the Layer List.)

 **F. Audio Menu:** Another small menu for animating along with audio sources.
 This is where you can open or close audio sources and control output volume/muting.